MoBanerjee/SC1015_DSAI-MiniProject_Team6/README.md

 Models used for predicting popularity using lyrics :
   1. Long Short-Term Memory (LSTM) Network
   2. Linear Regression

+## File structure:
+The file structure of repository is as follows:
+  1. Root Directory:
+    Contains all the notebooks
+  2. Final Datasets:
+    a. tracks.csv - The non-edited dataset downloaded from Kaggle.
+Contains the statistical data such as danceability, explicit, etc.
+    b. lyrics.csv - The non-edited dataset downloaded from Kaggle.
+Contains the lyrics to all the songs used.
+    c. dataCleaned.csv - The merged and cleaned file.
+This file is created in 'Data Extraction and Cleaning.ipynb'.
+  3. Train Test Data:
+    This file contains the train and test data for each model.
+We split the data in a seperate notebook called 'Train Test Split.ipynb'.
+This was to ensure that the same data is fed to each model for better accuracy.
+    It has the files:
+      a. train.csv - Training data
+      b. test.csv - Test data

 ## Conclusion
   1. For statistical data, we obtained the best results with neural networks.It yielded a Mean Squared Error of only 0.026 which is lesser than that given      by both the baseline models(Random Forest and Linear Regression).